“A great piece of art” Peled serenades with Historic Instrument of Pablo Casals (video)

 How the musician and the Pablo Casals cello came together

-At very young age, Amit fell in love with a girl that played the cello.
+At a very young age, Amit fell in love with a girl that played the cello.
 He decided to impress her and started learning this instrument as well.
 His parents gave him a cassette tape of a famous cellist and with those beautiful sounds, he fell asleep every night, not knowing that 25 years later he would hold that same cello, played on the cassette, in his hands….

 Now Amit Peled moves worldwide audiences with his playing and the wonderful sound of the historic cello of Pablo Casals’ cello, that belong among the most famous instruments in the world.
 Mrs Marta Casals Istomin, the widow of Maestro Casals, personally handed him the instrument, a Goffriler ca. 1733.